Minor MAPs

 After being publicly outed as a pedophile by vigilantes, Todd Nickerson went on to become a well-known MAP advocate and now talks about his experiences as a non-offending pedophile on his YouTube channel.

 There are a lot of people, including other kids and teenagers, going through the same thing as you.
-Some MAPs share their stories on social media and websites like this one to help others like you find support.
+Some MAPs share their stories on social media or other websites to help other MAPs find support.
 There are also scientists and regular people who try to make the world safer for MAPs.
-These people are called allies.

 Some MAPs need more support to feel comfortable and live a happy and healthy life.
 These resources can provide that extra help.